 A bathroom that follows all of these rules is almost guaranteed to be both functional and safe.
 See how many your existing bathroom violates for a better understanding of why it may seem awkward and dysfunctional.

-These formal, printed guidelines are not the only bath design rules.
-Designers and carpenters have worked out some rules of thumb over many years that do not rise to the level of official national standards, but represent a distillation of years of experience and generally accepted industry practice.
+Designers and contractors have worked out some rules of thumb over many years that do not rise to the level of official national standards but represent a distillation of years of experience and generally accepted industry practice.
 We have included these in comments where applicable.

 The NKBA guidelines are used for academic and educational programs in bathroom design, evaluation of bathroom plans, and testing the competencies of designers seeking certification.
 For more information and to locate an NKBA member in your area, contact The National Kitchen and Bath Association.